aweis89/ai-terminals.nvim/README.md

 `<localleader>cc` for Claude.
 See the [Snacks Picker Integration](#-snacks-picker-integration) section below for a complete working example and the [picker integration recipe](recipes/picker_integration.md) for additional approaches.

-### 🔥 Additional Features

-The plugin includes some additional convenience functions:

-- **💬 Add Comments (All Terminals):** Insert comments above the current line that AI terminals execute in the background.
-By default, the terminal reads the file, finds comments with the terminal-specific prefix (e.g., `AIDER!`, `CLAUDE!`), executes the instructions in the comment, and removes it — all without bringing the terminal into focus.
-This allows you to send prompts completely in the background while continuing to read code.
-Use `M.comment(terminal_name)` to trigger this workflow.
-The automated mappings create comment shortcuts for each terminal: `<leader>ac<term-key>` (e.g., `<leader>acc` for Claude, `<leader>aca` for Aider).
-For Aider specifically, you can also use the legacy `M.aider_comment(prefix, focus)` function (`:h ai-terminals.aider_comment`, `:h ai-terminals.comment`).
-- **🔄 Diff Changes:** View changes made by AI tools in vim diff tabs.
-  Requires `enable_diffing = true` in your config.
-Each changed file opens in its own tab for review.
-Reopening the terminal window resets the changes.
-  See `:help diff-mode` for vim's diff commands like `:diffput` and `:diffget` to manipulate changes.
-Alternatively, use `diff_changes({ delta = true })` to view changes with the delta diff viewer in a terminal.
-Note: Git-based diff tools (like gitsigns.nvim or fugitive.vim) provide more feature-rich diff management and are recommended for most workflows (`:h ai-terminals.diff_changes`).

 ### 🧼 Format On External Change